cpyau2/ai-prompt/papapa/papapa-prompts/workflow-guide-v2.md

 ## Key Principles

+### Document Accumulation
-- **Document Accumulation:** Each phase includes ALL previous generated documents
+- Each phase includes ALL previous generated documents
-- **Document Accumulation:** Include both phase prompts AND generated docs
+- Include both phase prompts AND generated docs
-- **Document Accumulation:** This prevents LLM context loss and hallucination
+- This prevents LLM context loss and hallucination

+### Phase Progression
-- **Phase Progression:** Wait for explicit approval before moving to next phase
+- Wait for explicit approval before moving to next phase
-- **Phase Progression:** Can return to previous phases if major changes needed
+- Can return to previous phases if major changes needed
-- **Phase Progression:** Each phase builds on accumulated context
+- Each phase builds on accumulated context
-- **Phase Progression:** Use "We're in iteration X, phase X" to indicate iteration cycles
+- Use "We're in iteration X, phase X" to indicate iteration cycles
-- **Phase Progression:** Each iteration = scoped feature that goes through phases 1-5
+- Each iteration = scoped feature that goes through phases 1-5

+### Implementation Control
-- **Implementation Control:** Execute one task at a time during Phase 4
+- Execute one task at a time during Phase 4
-- **Implementation Control:** Stop after each task for user review (bullet point numbers are pause points)
+- Stop after each task for user review (bullet point numbers are pause points)
-- **Implementation Control:** Document all changes in `04-changes-log.md`
+- Document all changes in `04-changes-log.md`
-- **Implementation Control:** Update requirements/design docs in Phase 5, not during implementation
+- Update requirements/design docs in Phase 5, not during implementation
-- **Implementation Control:** Immediately stop and suggest resolution if design flaws discovered
+- Immediately stop and suggest resolution if design flaws discovered
-- **Implementation Control:** Fix all errors (especially TypeScript) before proceeding to next subtask
+- Fix all errors (especially TypeScript) before proceeding to next subtask

 ## File Structure